zhinoo-zobairi/network-security/Notes/Key_Distribution.md

 * It defines the modular space for key generation
 * Used when computing $d$, the modular inverse of $e$ modulo $\varphi(n)$

----

-Want to go deeper into RSA key generation next?

 ## RSA Key Generation

 Let’s say Alice wants to create an RSA key pair.